 "Accelerated" Process to Citizenship

 There is recent history within the United States military to allow military members from foreign countries have an accelerated path to citizenship.
-This is somewhat true, however, the time to become a citizen is largely due to the Homeland Security Department — U.S. Citizenship and Immigration Services (USCIS) and their capabilities.
+This is somewhat true, however, the time to become a citizen is largely due to the Homeland Security Department and their capabilities.
 It is important to note that the military cannot and will not assist in the immigration process.
-One must immigrate first, using normal immigration quotas and procedures, and — once they've established an address in the United States — they can find a recruiter's office and apply for enlistment.
+One must immigrate first, using normal immigration quotas and procedures, and—once they've established an address in the United States—they can find a recruiter's office and apply for enlistment.

 In 1990, in the early days of Gulf War One, President George H.W.
 Bush signed an executive order which allowed any military member (active duty, Reserves, or National Guard) to apply for citizenship, without any residency requirement.
 This saves the military member five years on the civilian applicant for citizenship so when you hear the military help you accelerate the process, this is what that means.